Craig Philipson

-Craig Andrew Philipson (born 18 November 1982 in Herston, Queensland) is an Australian cricketer who plays for the Queensland Bulls in Australian domestic cricket.
-He is an attacking right-handed batsman.
+Craig Andrew Philipson (born 18 November 1982) is an Australian cricketer who played for Queensland in Australian domestic cricket as an attacking right-handed batsman.

 Philipson scored 110 on his first class debut, against Tasmania.
 In 2004–05 he had his best season to date with 447 Pura Cup runs at 37.25.
 He is a former Australia Under-19 player and was part of the side that won the 2002 World Cup.